 - Create a New Report: To begin creating your report, click the “New Report” button.

-- Select a Report Type: Based on your data requirements, select the right report type (e.g., Tabular, Summary, Matrix).
+- Select a Report Type: Based on your data requirements, select the right report type (e.g., Tabular, Summary, or Matrix).

 - Customize Your Report: Assemble data into groups, add fields, and apply filters using the Report Builder.